farhiongit/message-in-the-bottle/README.md

 > size_t **BOTTLE_CAPACITY** (BOTTLE (*T*) \*bottle)

-`BOTTLE_CAPACITY` returns the capacity of the bottle (as defined at creation with `BOTTLE_CREATE`).
+`BOTTLE_CAPACITY` returns the capacity of the bottle (as defined at creation with `BOTTLE_CREATE`):

-A returned value equal to `UNBUFFERED` indicates an unbuffered bottle.
+ - A value equal to `UNBUFFERED` (or 1) indicates an unbuffered bottle.
+ - A positive number indicate a buffered bottle of limited capacity.
+ - A value equal to `UNLIMITED` (or 0) indicates a buffered bottle of unlimited capacity.

 ### Hidden data